Skip to content

 Additionally, not all mortgages are assumable, so this strategy doesn’t work for everyone.
 It may also be paperwork intensive.

-Aside from a limitation on which mortgages are assumable, another issue is the so-called “assumption gap.”
+Aside from a limitation on which mortgages are assumable, which I’ll get to in a minute, another issue is the so-called “assumption gap.”

 This is the difference between the outstanding loan balance and the new purchase price.